acbergen13/acbergen13/README.md

 - 👋 Hi, I’m @acbergen13
-- 👀 I’m interested in improving my skills as a computer scientist and begin learning about artifical intelligence
+- 👀 I’m interested in improving my skills as a computer scientist and begin learning about machine learning and data analysis.
 - 🌱 I’m currently learning Software Enginnering, Computer Systems I, and Discrete Structures II
 - 💞️ I’m looking to collaborate on college level projects.
 - 📫 How to reach me: You can reach me through linkedin (Adam Bergen) or Instagram (@acbergen.13)